Risks of violence and fraud haunt landmark Afghan election

 Uncertainty over the outcome could also stall crucial foreign aid and economic reform, foment ethnic tensions and leave a political vacuum in which the Taliban could gain ground.

-"The government would not be able to mobilize effectively to counter the insurgency," Franz-Michael Mellbin, the EU's special representative in Afghanistan, told Reuters.
+"The government would not be able to mobilise effectively to counter the insurgency," Franz-Michael Mellbin, the EU's special representative in Afghanistan, told Reuters.

 In a country where the political class has long struck deals behind closed doors, however, there could be a trade off between leading candidates to avert a protracted second round.